 Do a sweep of your online footprint through a search engine using a private browsing window, also known as “incognito,” to clear any filter or biased results.3 This will show you results the same way an employer would if they searched for you the first time.

-How To Get A Criminal Background Check on Yourself (See Criminal Records)
+How To Get a Criminal Background Check on Yourself (See Criminal Records)

-You can check with the local police office where you live or last lived in the United States.
-There, you can ask assistance from the police to check the local or state criminal records.
+You can check with the local police office where you live or last lived in the United States.22 There, you can ask assistance from the police to check the local or state criminal records.
 You may be required to make a personal appearance before they agree to search for your records.

-How Long Does It Take to Get a Criminal Background Check?
+How Long Does It Take To Get a Criminal Background Check?

 Many people wonder how long it takes to get background check results.
 You can consult with a background check company, as some checks would take only days to get the results, while others could take weeks.